-24. Health & Safety
+22. Health & Safety

 - TFPPCS complies with all applicable health and safety inspections and takes any and all necessary steps to ensure appropriate ventilation and air quality, building condition, cleanliness, temperature control, and absence of pests/infestation in compliance with applicable health and safety and building laws and regulations. - TFPPCS will provide required and appropriate health and safety training to its staff including annual CPR and First Aid training.
-TFPPCS will be equipped with appropriate first aid kits.
+TFPPCS will be equipped with appropriate first aid kits. - TFPPCS complies with the DC Code concerning facility safety and other requirements, including compliance of facilities with the Americans with Disabilities Act and the DC Fire Prevention Code.
+Our building is accessible to all persons with disabilities.

-- TTFPPCS complies with the DC Code concerning facility safety and other requirements, including compliance of facilities with the Americans with Disabilities Act and the DC Fire Prevention Code.
-Our building is accessible to all persons with disabilities. - TFPPCS facilities undergo regular inspections conducted both internally and by relevant DC government agencies.
-TFPPCS maintains an up-to-date emergency response plan and holds quarterly emergency evacuation and fire drills.
+- TFPPCS facilities undergo regular inspections conducted both internally and by relevant DC government agencies.
+TFPPCS maintains an up-todate emergency response plan and holds quarterly emergency evacuation and fire drills.
 The certificate of occupancy and insurance policy are both up to date and on file with DC PCSB. - TFPPCS will maintain proper licenses from the DC government and applicable agencies therein. - Students may only take medication during school hours if it is essential to maintaining their good health.
+Students are responsible for their own medication and must ensure that no other students have access to it.
 Staff members are prohibited from giving medicine to a student unless the following requirements are met: If a student experiences injury or illness during TFPPCS day, TFPPCS will contact the nearest of kin.
 If the nearest of kin is not available, whoever is listed on the Emergency Contact Form will be contacted.

-25. Withdrawal Policies and Procedures
+23. Withdrawal Policies and Procedures